lorenzomodotti/DPMMShortVolatility/README.md

 ### Context
 In asset management and quantitative finance, capturing the variance risk premium, namely the spread between implied and realized volatility, is a well-known source of returns.
 Since market participants are willing to pay a premium for downside protection, acting as an insurer generates consistent yield.
 This dynamic is foundational to short-volatility strategies but leaves portfolios vulnerable to sudden market crashes.

-In a naive short-volatility strategy an investor receives and holds volatility premium on a regular basis (e.g. monthly) regardless of the broader financial and macroeconomic environment.
+In a naive short-volatility strategy an investor receives and holds volatility premium on a regular basis (e.g. daily or monthly) regardless of the broader financial and macroeconomic environment.
 This strategy is exposed to massive tail risk because during market turmoils volatility investments incur disproportional losses that offset the persistent returns accrued.

 To mitigate tail risk, it is possible to rely on backward- and forward-looking filters, or hedging.
 However, these technical filters are often lagging indicators that fail to react quickly enough to abrupt regime changes, and continuously buying insurance erodes the collected premium.